Conclusive Evidence of Ownership

 The One Exception

 The only carve-out is for improper distributions.
-If the personal representative distributed assets they should not have, perhaps to the wrong person, in the wrong amount, or before debts and claims were properly handled, the personal representative can seek recovery of those assets or their value under A.R.S.
+If the personal representative distributed assets they should not have, the personal representative can seek recovery under A.R.S.
 14-3909.
-This protects the estate and its remaining beneficiaries without undermining the general finality that this statute provides.
-For beneficiaries, the takeaway is straightforward: a properly executed distribution is yours to keep.
+This might happen if assets went to the wrong person, in the wrong amount, or before debts and claims were properly handled.